newstack-cloud/celerity-docs/docs/applications/resources/celerity-consumer.md

 The specification is the structure of the resource definition that comes under the `spec` field of the resource in a blueprint.
 The rest of this section lists fields that are available to configure the `celerity/consumer` resource followed by examples of different configurations for the resource type, a section outlining the behaviour in supported target environments along with additional documentation.

-### sourceId (required)
+### sourceId (conditionally required)

-The source ID is a unique identifier for the queue or message broker that the consumer will listen to for messages.
+The source ID is a unique identifier for the topic, queue, message broker or other event source that the consumer will listen to for messages.
-For example, this could be a Celerity topic ID, the URL of an Amazon SQS queue, a Google Cloud Pub/Sub topic, or a name of an Azure Storage Queue.
+For example, this could be a Celerity topic ID, the URL of an Amazon SQS queue, a Google Cloud Pub/Sub topic, or a name of an Azure Service Bus Queue.
 The type of source is based on the provided target environment at build/deploy time.

+There are two cases where `sourceId` is not required.
+The first is when the consumer is linked from a `celerity/datastore`, `celerity/bucket` or `celerity/queue` resource type, in which case the `sourceId` will be derived from the linked resource.
+The second is when the `externalEvents` is set with a stream ID or storage bucket name, in which case the `sourceId` will be derived from the event source configuration.

 **type**